 228-06 Northern Blvd., Douglaston

 Hours: Monday-Saturday 9am-4:30pm; weekend times vary, check the website

 Admission: FREE; donations accepted

 The center is an aquatic and terrestrial habitat and nature preserve that features a learning center and environmental laboratory.
 The center offers animal, science, and nature programs for both children and adults.
-The site also hosts monthly events, including nature walks, workshops, and an Evening with the Stars astronomy program.
-There is also a small mini zoo/live animal room that has turtles and rabbits.
+The site also hosts weekly events, including nature walks, workshops, and an Evening with the Stars astronomy program.
+Pre-registration is required for all events.
+There is also a small live animal room that has a variety of smaller ambassador animals.

-At 1,255 acres, it’s the largest park in Queens, which means there’s plenty of recreational space.
-The park is home to the Queens Zoo, Queens Museum of Art, Queens Botanical Garden, New York Hall of Science, Arthur Ashe Stadium (home of tennis’ U.S. Open), Queens Theatre, Citi Field (home of the Mets), an aquatic center, a carousel, six playgrounds (including a wheelchair-accessible playground for kids with all abilities), and two lakes.
-In the summer, trees and flowers in bloom include the Cornelian cherry tree, forsythia, redbud tree, tulips, horse chestnut tree, roses, and other planted beds.
+At 897 acres, it’s the largest park in Queens, which means there’s plenty of recreational space.
+The park is home to the Queens Zoo, Queens Museum, Queens Botanical Garden, New York Hall of Science, Arthur Ashe Stadium (home of tennis’ U.S. Open), Queens Theatre, Citi Field (home of the Mets), an aquatic center, an ice rink, a carousel, seven playgrounds (including a wheelchair-accessible playground for kids with all abilities), and two lakes.
+In the summer, trees and flowers in bloom include the Cornelian cherry tree, forsythia, redbud tree, roses, and other planted beds.

 Hours: Dawn to dusk, unless otherwise posted

 Admission: FREE, excluding golf course and carousel rides

 In this large, multi-neighborhood park, there is a golf course, carousel ($3 per ride), seven playgrounds, a picnic area, hiking trails, and a walking and bike trail that weaves through the entire park.
 Visitors can also explore the park on horseback.